+- Make It Melt.
 Instead of crunching your way through a glass of frosty cubes, try letting them melt in your mouth slowly.
-You’ll still get that satisfying refreshment from the cool ice, and it will actually last longer than just chomping the entire glass.
+You’ll still get that satisfying refreshment from the ice, and it will last longer than just chewing the entire glass.

-TIP: Another option is to skip ice in beverages altogether and remove temptation to chew.
-Ice crunchers can also remind themselves that by skipping the ice in restaurants, they’re foregoing a certain amount of filth — ice makers are notoriously difficult to clean and often can be havens for bacteria.
+- Skip the temptation.
+When you’re at a restaurant, try skipping ice in beverages altogether, and remove the temptation to chew.
+By skipping the ice in restaurants, you could also be avoiding a certain amount of filth.
+Ice makers are notoriously tricky to clean and can be havens for bacteria.

+- Switch to Slush.
 You can also try replacing your regular cubes with softer types of ice.
 Go for shaved ice, slushies, or even “soft” ice, also known as nugget ice, which is slushier than the regular stuff.
-Make it part of your routine, and you might not even miss ice crunching!

-TIP: If you find ice crunching impossible to resist, tell your dentist.
-Craving and chewing ice can be related to iron deficiency, and an iron supplement can help.
+- Look for an underlying cause.
+If you find ice crunching impossible to resist, tell your dentist.
+Craving and chewing ice can be related to iron deficiency, and an iron supplement could help.